luisbocanegra/plasma-panel-colorizer/README.md

 ## Adding or improving the built-in presets

-Instructions to add new presets or change the existing ones are [here](https://github.com/luisbocanegra/plasma-panel-colorizer/blob/main/package/contents/ui/presets/README.md)
+Instructions to add new presets or improve the existing ones are [here](https://github.com/luisbocanegra/plasma-panel-colorizer/blob/main/package/contents/ui/presets/README.md)

 ## FAQ